THE COURSE OF CURIOSITY · QUINTA DAS ABELHAS · IN DESIGN DEVELOPMENT

 regenerative landscape.

 Nine holes.
 Nine living systems.
-Every hole asks a question nobody fully knows the answer to — and every visitor adds to the answer.
+Every hole asks a question.

 HOLE 1